winningproduct/learn-portal/README.md

 - Analysis of current world & market trends to help define the vision for the product

 ## Focus (Select a specialization to target)
 Now that you have explored different avenues, start locking down on a specific selected area
 #### Technical Feasibility
-- The process of validating the technology assumptions, architecture and design of a product or project.
+- Verify that the business idea is technology feasible to implement
 #### Low Fidelity Prototype
-- Explain how to translate high-level design concepts into tangible and testable artifacts
+- Translate main business and design concepts to a high-level prototype that stakeholders can easily get their head around.
+Be open minded for change.
 #### Business Model Design
-- Explain how a company plans to operate and make money
+- Explain how a company plans to operate and achieve business goals
 #### Brand story development
-- Elobarate why or the purpose of the product to exists in the market
+- Elaborate the purpose of the product’s existence in the market.
+Focus on how customers see it.
 #### MVP Identification
-- How do you identify the best "wants" in your Minimum Viable Product
-#### Brand Story Development
-- Elobarate why or the purpose of the product to exists in the market
+- Purpose of an MVP is to create the minimum set of features to learn the most about customers’ needs.
+Target features which are of high importance and costs low to implement.
 #### Platform Architecture
-- Underline architecture of the platform, how different contents are basically assembled
+- Underline technical architecture of the platform, how different contents are basically assembled, hosting & cloud considerations, what underline technology stack is used
 #### Product Architecture
-- Explain how a product's functional components interact with each other
+- Explain how a product's functional components interact with each other, how is your product seen by customers, licensing and pricing strategies
 #### Problem Solution Fit Testing
-- Explain how to test that a product, or a service, solves a customer’s problem
+- Explain how to test that your product solves a customer’s basic problem

 ## Immerse (Dig deep and understand the solution)
 Go further, focus on details in the area choses
 #### Brand Guide & Product Naming
 - What is the branding strategy of the product?
 How to name your products which gives instant clarity
 #### Information Architecture